A phone call can crash you faster than a walk. Thinking costs energy in Long Covid and understanding that changes everything

 The nasal cavity plays a crucial role in Long Covid, serving as a key interface for neuroimmune signaling and persistent symptoms like smell loss.
 Ongoing inflammation and immune response may lead to distorted sensory experiences, impacting patients' quality of life.
 A comprehensive understanding facilitates better management and validation of patient symptoms in Long Covid care.

-A Common Long Covid Symptom Explained Persistent sneezing, nasal sensitivity, and burning sensations after Covid are common Long Covid symptoms.
+A Common Long Covid Symptom Explained Burning nose, sneezing, nasal sensitivity, after Covid are common Long Covid symptoms.
 They are often caused by ongoing inflammation and nerve sensitisation in the nasal lining, rather than a new infection or allergy.
-These symptoms can fluctuate and may be triggered by everyday factors such as cold … Continue reading Burning Nose, Sneezing, and Nasal Sensitivity After Covid (Long Covid Explained)
+These symptoms can fluctuate and may be triggered by everyday factors such as cold air, scents, … Continue reading Burning Nose After COVID: Long COVID Nasal Symptoms, Sneezing and Nasal Sensitivity Explained

 Long Covid Energy Explained: Why Simple Tasks Feel Hard